 Most charities in the UK raise less than £1million a year and 80% have an annual communications budget of just £1,000.
 They don’t have the communications skills, resources or connections needed to spread the word about their work and raise vital funds.
-However, the UK creative industries have some of the best communicators in the world.
+However, the UK media and creative industry have some of the best communicators in the world.
 What’s more, they have access to thousands of individuals who want to give their time and skills to make a difference.

 Connecting Good Skills with Good Causes

 The inspirational volunteering opportunities we offer allow our skilled volunteers to put their communications knowledge, expertise and time to good use.
-By connecting with local communities and causes, our media volunteers gain valuable insight into issues they would otherwise be unaware of.
+By connecting with local communities and causes, our media and creative volunteers gain valuable insight into issues they would otherwise be unaware of.
 What’s more, it allows them to support the causes that they feel most passionate about.

 Our structured volunteering events, which are typically focused around a particular issue or theme such as equalities, diversity or gender, give media and creative professionals the opportunity to spend up to a day working in teams with a charity or young person, to help them overcome their specific communications challenges.

 In 2017, Media Trust launched its online volunteer platform giving charitable organisations a unique way to request help from expert media and creative professionals.
 Charities can post their specific communications challenges and volunteers can search and connect with the causes that most resonate with them and the opportunities that best suit their skills and availability.